scythe-suite/scythe/INSTALL.md

-Now setup your local configurations: go in the newly created `confs` dir, move `confs.sh-template` to `confs.sh` and move `confs.py-template` to `confs.py`, then edit the first lines of such file
+Now setup your local configurations: go in the newly created `confs` dir, move `confs.sh-template` to `confs.sh` and move `confs.py-template` to `confs.py`, then edit the first lines of the first file

     export SCYTHE_TESTER_ID="<YOUR_NAME_HERE>"
     export SCYTHE_USER="<REMOTE_USER_HERE>"